JerryLinLinLin/Huorong-ATP-Rules/CONTRIBUTING.md

 - Each rule is named by the `rule group name.
 [A-Z]`.

 - Exceptions/automatic rules should be added in the corresponding `auto.json` file.

+- Telemetry rule group is not enabled by default.

 - After adding the new rule group, please run Github Actions `Generate Documentation` to generate the corresponding rule file.